 Two CASCs provide expertise and engagement within the Southern Great Plains geography

-NOAA Regional Climate Partnerships provide integrated science, climate data and information products, and partnership building efforts to local, state, tribal, and federal entities seeking to manage climate- and weather-related risks.
+NOAA Regional Climate Partnerships provide integrated science, climate data and information products, as well as partnership building efforts to support local, state, tribal, and federal entities seeking to manage climate- and weather-related risks.
 NOAA's Regional Integrated Sciences & Assessments (RISA) program supports research teams that help expand and build the nation’s capacity to prepare for and adapt to climate variability and change, while Regional Climate Service Directors help link people to expertise and data.

 NOAA's Climate Partnerships in the Southeast

 The USDA Climate Hubs were established in February of 2014 to deliver science-based knowledge, practical information and program support to farmers, ranchers, forest landowners, and resource managers to support climate-informed decision-making in light of the increased risks and vulnerabilities associated with a changing climate.

 The USDA's Regional Climate Hubs in the Southeast